akeneo/pim-community-dev/STANDARD_FORMAT.md

 A product is considered as variant if it has a *parent* as product model.
 Therefore, the family variant becomes available in the standard format.

-Let's consider a *baz* product, without any product value, except its identifier *sku*.
+Let's consider a *baz* product, without any product value, except an identifier *sku*.
 This product also contains:

 * an identifier
 * a family